-- · Medicine (MD) (p.
-3) - Medicine (MD)/PhD (p.
-5) - Medicine (MD)/MS (http://catalog.drexel.edu/graduate/ schoolofbiomedicalsciences/medicalscience-mdms/) - Medicine (MD)/MPH (http://catalog.drexel.edu/graduate/ schoolofpublichealth/mdmph/)
+- Medicine (MD) (p.
+4)

+- Medicine (MD)/PhD (p.
+7)

+- Medicine (MD)/MS (p.
+14)

+- Medicine (MD)/MPH (p.
+15)

-About the College of Medicine Mission Statement
+About the College of Medicine

+Mission Statement

-Drexel University College of Medicine excels and innovates in education, research, and delivery of compassionate care in our culture of diversity, spirited inquiry, collaboration, and opportunity.
+Drexel University College of Medicine excels and innovates in education, research and the delivery of compassionate care in our culture of diversity, spirited inquiry, collaboration and opportunity.